The Art of Microphone Maintenance

 Posted by Laura Strommen - SoundPro on Nov 9th 2022

-From full bands to soloists, musicians to spoken word performers, studio recording professionals to content creators at home—microphones are a cornerstone of achieving accurate, outstanding audio no matter what your project.
+Microphones are a cornerstone of achieving accurate, outstanding audio no matter what your project.
 That’s why safeguarding your mic performance is so paramount to the success of your overall audio, and why proper maintenance (such as handling, cleaning, and storage) is key to ensuring your mics continue to make you sound your best, time after time.

 BASIC TYPES OF MICROPHONES AND THEIR CONSTRUCTION

 Depending on the size and configuration of your setup, your collection of microphones may range from basic handhelds to gooseneck mics for podiums to headset mics to lavalier mics and miking sets for drums and even permanently installed mics.
-Most microphones can be split into two basic categories—dynamic or condenser—each of which has a distinct construction that helps define how to handle, maintain, and clean them.
+Most mics can be split into two basic categories—dynamic or condenser—each of which has a distinct construction that helps define how to handle, maintain, and clean them.

 Dynamic Microphones

-Dynamic microphones work using a coil attached to a magnet.
-When sound waves cause the coil to vibrate up and down against the magnet, an electromagnetic current is induced; in simple terms, this turns the sound into an electronic signal to be channeled into a recorded version or—in the case of live sound—into a speaker to distribute the sound to the audience.
+Outstanding both in the studio and live onstage, dynamic microphones are an affordable, versatile, option for nearly every miking application.
+Dynamic mics work using a coil attached to a magnet.
+When sound waves cause the coil to vibrate up and down against the magnet, an electromagnetic current is induced; this turns the sound into an electronic signal to be channeled into a recorded version or—in the case of live sound—into a speaker to distribute the sound to the audience.

 Condenser Microphones

-Achieve professional polish to your studio sound with condenser microphones.
 A condenser microphone uses a capacitor that converts sound vibrations into electric currents.
-It is characterized by increased sound sensitivity than a dynamic mic, enabling it to capture more natural, detailed audio from vocals and instruments.
+Ideal for studio recordings, they are characterized by increased sound sensitivity than a dynamic mic, enabling it to capture more natural, detailed audio from vocals and instruments.
+Large-diaphragm condenser mics optimize vocals, acoustic guitar, and ambient room audio.
+Small diaphragm condenser mics are a great choice for stereo-miking acoustic instruments including guitars, classical instruments, cymbals, and drum overheads.

 HOW TO HANDLE A MIC

 The durability of microphones varies widely according to type: Dynamic mics are designed to be sturdier than condensers, for example.
-However, even if you have the most heavy-duty, punishment-proof microphone, you should still be diligent to handle it like the crucial—and oftentimes expensive—equipment that it is.
+However, even if you have the most heavy-duty, punishment-proof mic, you should still be diligent to handle it like the crucial—and oftentimes expensive—equipment that it is.
 Just because a specific model is built to take a lot of abuse, doesn’t mean you have to subject it to that level of abuse if you can avoid it.

 The Do’s and Don’ts of Microphone Handling